 LIFT (Ladies In Faith Together)

 LIFT stands for Ladies In Faith Together, the women’s group of St. Martin’s.
-Through our shared fellowship and faith, LIFT strives to provide outreach to various needs in our community, support parish activities, as well as plan fellowship activities for our group and for St. Martin’s.
+Through our shared fellowship and faith, LIFT strives to provide outreach to various needs in our community, support parish activities, as well as plan fellowship activities for our group and for the St. Martin’s congregation.

 LIFT meets the first Monday of every month at the Town Hall Terrace Community Center at 7pm.
 For more information, contact Beth Boron, Marge Schlau or the St. Martin's Office at (716)773-3335.

 In order to be a member of Goodfellows, you should be a male member of St Martins Episcopal church, 21 years of age or older.